usethesource/rascal-website/courses/Tutor/Tutor.md

 * Inline images in the same folder/directory as the concept
 * Use Rascal code to create (static) visuals

-The actual markup used is an extension of Docusaurus, see https://docusaurus.io/ and in most cases we directly refer to

-* https://docusaurus.io/docs/markdown-features for the "commonmark" compliant features of Docusaurus
-* https://docusaurus.io/docs/markdown-features/react for the MDX/React extensibility features of Docusaurus

 The following topics will be described here: